Can I accept my client’s £20,000 cash deposit?

 My client is a buyer in a residential conveyancing matter.
 They brought their £20,000 cash deposit to the office.
 The money seems to be from their bank account but they won't pay the £30 fee for a banker’s draft.
 How much cash can I accept from my client?

 Large payments made in actual cash may be a sign of money laundering.

-We have steered clear of setting limits because cash tolerance will be different for every firm depending on the type of work done.
+We have steered clear of recommending limits because cash tolerance will be different for every firm depending on the type of work done.

-It is a matter for you when considering all the information at your disposal whether you feel you have reasonable grounds for suspicion or knowledge of money laundering.
+It's a matter for you, when considering all the information at your disposal, whether you feel you have reasonable grounds for suspicion or knowledge of money laundering.

 Just because money comes from a bank account does not in itself indicate that the funds are clean.

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.

 Call the Practice Advice Service on 020 7320 5675 or email firstname.lastname@example.org.

 The Practice Advice Service is staffed Monday to Friday from 9am to 5pm.